sguzunov/docs/docs/connectors/02_ms-office/05_word-connector/01_javascript/word-guide.md

 ### Preventing Save of Temporary Documents

-If your users need to edit data in Word, but are not allowed to save it locally and should instead return the data to be saved in your application, you can set the `inhibitLocalSave` flag to `true`, which will prevent the users from saving the temporary document.
+If your users need to edit data in Word, but aren't allowed to save it locally and should instead return the data to be saved in your application, you can set the `inhibitLocalSave` flag to `true`, which will prevent the users from saving the temporary document.

 ### Opening Existing Documents